Where Are You Tonight? (Journey Through Dark Heat): Critical reception

 Mike Daly in The Age considered that "Where Are You Tonight?
 (Journey Through Dark Heat)" was one of six tracks on Street-Legal with the potential to be released as a single.
 The Guardians Robin Deneslow felt that the backing singers' "hey hey hey" reduced the impact of the "honest and agonisingly tortured" song, but referred to this as a "minor concern".
 The organ playing was highlighted for praise in the Reading Evening Post's review.

-For Jonathan Cott, the song brings to mind "the last work van Gogh painted before his suicide – a work unstable and charged with tempestuous excitement."
-Alan Light, quoting the line "Horseplay and disease is killing me by degrees", says that the song is the sound of a man who has "hit the wall" and describes the track as a "real treasure" of Dylan's oeuvre.
-Mick Gold calls the track "the album's masterpiece".
+For Jonathan Cott, the song brought to mind "the last work van Gogh painted before his suicide – a work unstable and charged with tempestuous excitement."
+Alan Light, quoting the line "Horseplay and disease is killing me by degrees", felt that the song is the sound of a man who has "hit the wall" and describes the track as a "real treasure" of Dylan's oeuvre.
+Mick Gold called the track "the album's masterpiece".

 Jim Beviglia ranks "Where Are You Tonight?
 (Journey Through Dark Heat)" 51st in his 2013 assessment of the 100 best Dylan songs, saying that "nobody else was putting such fascinatingly unwieldy narrative into the typical verse-verse-chorus structure of rock songs at that point."
 The track was ranked 97th on Rolling Stone's 2016 ranking of the 100 greatest Dylan songs, with the staff describing it as foreshadowing Dylan's conversion to Christianity.
 Gray calls "Where Are You Tonight?
 (Journey Through Dark Heat)" one of "three major outstanding works" on Street-Legal, along with "Changing of the Guards" and "No Time to Think".

-A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".
+Edward Docx included the song on his 2021 list of "80 Bob Dylan songs everyone should know" in The Guardian.

-Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021 in which 80 musicians were asked to name their favorite Dylan songs.
-The Hold Steady's Craig Finnselected "Where Are You Tonight?
+Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021, in which 80 musicians were asked to name their favorite Dylan songs.
+The Hold Steady's Craig Finn selected "Where Are You Tonight?
 (Journey Through Dark Heat)", noting how the "closing track on Street-Legal begins with funky percussion before sliding into an easy groove.
 And it is this part that I love especially — the comfort and confidence of Dylan already deep in an astonishing career fronting a band with this knowing soulfulness.
 I’ve been listening to this song for many years, and I still don’t know what it’s exactly about, but it seems to mix the modern and personal with the ancient and biblical".

 Live performances

 Dylan has performed "Where Are You Tonight?
 (Journey Through Dark Heat)" live 33 times.
-The first performance was on July 15, 1978, at Blackbushe Aerodrome; and the last was on December 9 of that year, when he played it at the Carolina Coliseum in Columbia, South Carolina.
+The first performance was on July 15, 1978, at Blackbushe Aerodrome; and the most recent was on December 9 of that year, when he played it at the Carolina Coliseum in Columbia, South Carolina.